pioneertrack/django-jobsite-mvp/README.md

 to fully set up assets environment.

-You may need to run the `elasticsearch` command while running the server in order to fully avoid any errors on the local server.
+Must have elasticsearch downloaded and run the `elasticsearch` command to set up the elasticsearch server before using `python manage.py runserver`.

 The pages for startups, jobs, and members may start off giving you a 404 error.
 If this is the case, you must create a startup, job, and member on your local server.
 This can be done in the admin site at `/admin/`, or you could create a local member profile, use that profile to create a startup, and use that startup to offer a job.